xymon-monitoring/problem-solving/README.md

 This is a PoC (Proof of Concept) so far (as this whole organisation/repo), that just tries to help Xymon
-- See "Goals of this repo" just below

 ### Xymon problems/issues
 - [Summary of all the problems and their status](https://github.com/xymon-monitoring/problem-solving/issues/1)